Andrew Jenks: Early life

 When he was nine, his family moved to Belgium for two years.

 Jenks attended Hendrick Hudson High School in Montrose, New York.
-When Jenks was 16 he founded the Hendrick Hudson Film Festival, featuring James Earl Jones as its keynote speaker.
+When Jenks was 16 he founded the Hendrick Hudson Film Festival, which in 2015 evolved into the All-American High School Film Festival, now the largest high school film festival in the world, awarding more than $4 million in scholarships.

 His father is Bruce Jenks, former Assistant Secretary General for the United Nations.
-His mother is Nancy Piper Jenks, a family nurse practitioner who is site director in internal medicine at Hudson River HealthCare in Peekskill, NY.
+His mother is Nancy Piper Jenks, a family nurse practitioner in internal medicine in Peekskill, New York.

 Jenks attended New York University Tisch School of the Arts before dropping out after his sophomore year.